King (chess): Check and checkmate

-If none of the three options are available, the player's king has been checkmated, and the player loses the game.
+If none of the three options are available, the player's king has been checkmated and the player loses the game.

-If the king is under attack by two different pieces simultaneously (referred to as double check), it is not possible to capture or block both of them simultaneously so the king must move.
+If the king is under attack by two different pieces simultaneously (referred to as double check), it is not possible to capture or block both simultaneously so the king must move.

 In casual games, when placing the opponent's king in check, it is common to announce this by saying "check", but this is not required by the rules of chess.
 In tournament games, it is unusual to announce check; competent players are expected to know when they are in check.

 Stalemate

 A stalemate occurs when a player, on their turn, has no legal moves, and the player's king is not in check.

-If this happens, the king is said to have been stalemated, and the game ends in a draw.
+If this happens, the king is said to have been stalemated and the game ends in a draw.
 A player who has very little or no chance of winning will often, in order to avoid a loss, try to entice the opponent to inadvertently place the player's king in stalemate (see swindle).

 Role in gameplay

 In the opening and middlegame, the king will rarely play an active role in the development of an offensive or defensive position, with the notable exception of a king walk.
 Instead, it will normally castle and seek safety on the edge of the board behind friendly pawns.
 In the endgame, however, the king emerges to play an active role as an offensive piece, and can assist in the promotion of the player's remaining pawns.

 It is not meaningful to assign a value to the king relative to the other pieces, as it cannot be captured or exchanged and must be protected at all costs.
 In this sense, its value could be considered infinite.
 As an assessment of the king's capability as an offensive piece in the endgame, it is often considered to be slightly stronger than a bishop or knight.
 Emanuel Lasker gave it the value of a knight plus a pawn (i.e. four points on the scale of chess piece relative value), though some other theorists evaluate it closer to three points.
-It is better at defending friendly pawns than the knight is, and it is better at attacking enemy pawns than the bishop is.
+It is better than a knight at defending friendly pawns, and it is better than a bishop at attacking enemy pawns.